What is EDI?

-Electronic Data Interchange (EDI) is a technology used to exchange business data or documents between two businesses or applications.
-The technology utilizes a standard format called ANSI X12 developed by the Data Interchange Standards Association and is used primarily in North America.
+Electronic Data Interchange (EDI) is a technology that exchanges business data or documents between two businesses or applications.
+The technology utilizes a standard format called ANSI X12, developed by the Data Interchange Standards Association, and is used primarily in North America.
 There is also an international standard called EDIFACT used outside of North America.
 Plans are underway to merge the two.

-- Efficiency and quality – Less human intervention correlate to less human error.
+- Efficiency and quality – Less human intervention correlates to less human error.

 - Speed – Processing a paper invoice, purchase order, or any other paper business document can take 10-14 days to process.
 With EDI, it is instantly processed.